-Heather Repenning Declares Win in Race to Be Jackie Goldberg's Opponent in LAUSD Runoff Election
+It's Official: Heather Repenning Will Face Jackie Goldberg in LAUSD Runoff Election

-Former public works commissioner Heather Repenning has declared a razor-thin victory over Huntington Park City Councilwoman Graciela Ortiz in the race to advance to a runoff in the special election to fill an open L.A.
+County election officials have officially confirmed that former public works commissioner Heather Repenning scored a razor-thin victory over Huntington Park City Councilwoman Graciela Ortiz in the race to advance to a runoff in the special election to fill an open L.A.
 Unified School Board seat.

-The results will be certified next week.
-If the count is confirmed, Repenning will face Jackie Goldberg in the May 14 runoff to represent LAUSD Board District 5, which covers parts of northeast and southeast L.A.
+Updated results released on March 15 showed Repenning leading Ortiz by a mere 31 votes.
+L.A.
+County election officials declared that result official on Friday.
+Repenning will face Jackie Goldberg in the May 14 runoff to represent LAUSD Board District 5, which covers parts of northeast and southeast L.A.

 Goldberg finished in the lead of the March 5 election with more than 48 percent of the vote — just short of the 50 percent margin needed to avoid a runoff.
 She lobbied hard last August to be re-appointed to the board, a gig she last held 27 years ago.